TimSusa/midi-bricks/README.md

 for your OS please be refered to the midi-bricks-electron folder.

 ## Bootstrapping the Monorepo:
 ```
 yarn && yarn bootstrap
 ```

-# Core App
+# Midi-Bricks-Webapp
 The midi-bricks folder poses the core source, which is a standalone webapp.
-Furthermore, this one ist deployed to the great guys from https://zeit.co/now.
+Furthermore, it is deployed to the great guys from https://zeit.co/now.

-## Midi-Bricks-Webapp: Start Development
+## Start Development
 ```
 yarn dev:midi-bricks
 ```

-## Midi-Bricks-Webapp: Build for Production
+## Build for Production
 ```
 yarn build:midi-bricks
 ```

 # Electron App
 The core web app will be copied into the electron ecosystem.